Majdanek concentration camp: Victims

-The Soviets initially grossly overestimated the number of murders, claiming at the Nuremberg Trials in 1946 that there were no fewer than 400,000 Jewish victims, and the official Soviet count was of 1.5 million victims of different nationalities, Independent Canadian journalist Raymond Arthur Davies, who was based in Moscow and on the payroll of the Canadian Jewish Congress, visited Majdanek on August 28, 1944.
+The Soviets initially grossly overestimated the number of murders, claiming at the Nuremberg Trials in 1946 that there were no fewer than 400,000 Jewish victims, and the official Soviet count was of 1.5 million victims of different nationalities.
+Independent Canadian journalist Raymond Arthur Davies, based in Moscow and on the payroll of the Canadian Jewish Congress, visited Majdanek on August 28, 1944.
 The following day he sent a telegram to Saul Hayes, the executive director of the Canadian Jewish Congress.
 It states: "I do wish [to] stress that Majdanek where one million Jews and half a million others [were] killed" and "You can tell America that at least three million [Polish] Jews [were] killed of whom at least a third were killed in Majdanek", and though widely reported in this way, the estimate was never taken seriously by scholars.

 In 1961, Raul Hilberg estimated that 50,000 Jewish victims were murdered in the camp.
 In 1992, Czesław Rajca gave his own estimate of 235,000; it was displayed at the camp museum.
-The 2005 research by the Head of Scientific Department at Majdanek Museum, historian Tomasz Kranz indicated that there were 79,000 victims, 59,000 of whom were Jews.
+The 2005 research by the Head of Scientific Department at Majdanek Museum, historian Tomasz Kranz indicated that there were 79,000 victims, 59,000 of them Jews.

-The differences in estimates stem from different methods used for estimating and the amounts of evidence available to the researchers.
-The Soviet figures relied on the most crude methodology, also used to make Auschwitz estimates—it was assumed that the number of victims more or less corresponded to the crematoria capacities.
+The differences between the estimates stem from different methods used and the amounts of evidence available to the researchers.
+The Soviet figures relied on the crudest methodology, used for Auschwitz estimates also—it assumed that the number of victims more or less corresponded to the crematoria capacity.
 Later researchers tried to take much more evidence into account, using records of deportations, contemporaneous population censuses, and recovered Nazi records.
 Hilberg's 1961 estimate, using these records, aligns closely with Kranz's report.